|When the water erupts in a shower of spray, there really is no better feeling to be found in this wonderful sport we call angling.|

 Location is Everything

 When it comes to fishing topwater baits for muskies, one specific location is always part of the equation and that is shallow water, from the shoreline out to about 12-feet deep.
 Of course, not all shallow water is created equal.
-You can, however, significantly increase your chance of success by targeting specific areas within the skinny zone.
+You can, however, significantly increase your chance of success by targeting specific areas within the

 Vegetation-rich bays, points, shallow reefs and distinct weedlines are great starting spots but, to up the odds ever further, concentrate your fishing on anything that appears different in comparison to the surrounding area.